SannaAb/Pseudogenes/README.md

 * Plotting

 Contains pdf and png for the pseudogenes with their insert sites.
 Important to note here is that the plot across the Parentgene is the same for the same pseudogene with different insert sites.
 This is because we cannot differ coverage over parent with the different inserts, the insertplot with its coverage is unique.
+An example of an output plot is displayed in figure 2.

 The plotting folder also contains the scripts made for creating the plots.
 You can tweak these to your liking but don't forget to change the paths to the input files as these are changing as the files are moved in the final cleaning step of the pipeline.

 ![CoveragePlot](SMADinSCAIpic.jpg "Pseudogene SMAD4 inserted into SCAI")
+**Figure 2**: Coverage plot using GVIZ in R. The first track is a heatmap containing the coverage across the entire parent gene, darker blue means higher coverage.
+The second track is a histogram for the coverage of the spliced reads across the parent gene.
+This is evidence of a processed pseudogene.The third track is a histogram of the coverage over the insert site where this pseudogene from the parent gene is inserted.

 * PpsyReports

 *.KnownProcessedPseudogenes.txt* contains the read counts across known processed pseudogenes towards the reference HG19 from ENSEMBL.

-*.ChimPairs_ChimReads.Ppsy.txt* is the main table from PPsyFinder.
+*.ChimPairs_ChimReads.Ppsy.txt* is the main table from PΨFinder.
 The columns are listed below

 	1. Pseudogene, Parent gene name